sambuddha6/AzureWebServerDeploy/README.md

 20. Run 'az image list' to confirm if the packer image is deleted

 ### Output
-1. Refer to the file in the repo 'output az image list'
+1. Refer to the file in the repo 'output az image list.txt'
-2. Refer to the file in the repo 'output az policy definition create'
+2. Refer to the file in the repo 'output az policy definition create.txt'
-3. Refer to the file in the repo 'output terraform plan'
+3. Refer to the file in the repo 'output terraform plan.txt'
-4. Refer to the file in the repo 'output terraform show'
+4. Refer to the file in the repo 'output terraform show.txt'